 What are hi-res headphones?

 Interestingly, that’s way above the limits of human hearing, which sits around 20kHz (or lower, depending on your age), but that doesn’t mean the sound information sitting outside of this range is useless to us.
-If headphones are capable of playing back the full spectrum of a note, it will help to ensure that the part we can hear is as fully formed as it can be, rather than being clipped in any way.
+If headphones are capable of playing back the full harmonic structure of a note, it will help to ensure that the part we can hear is as fully formed as it can be, rather than being clipped in any way.

 Ask the manufacturers and they will tell you that headphones without the logo may experience a frequency roll-off when your music pushes the outer limits of the 20Hz-20kHz range.
 They either don’t reproduce extreme frequencies particularly well, or they can’t handle them at all.

 Hi-Res Audio headphones claim to handle the full spectrum of hi-res audio without breaking a sweat to ensure no sonic detail is lost.
 And ultimately, your music sounds better.
 That's the theory, at least.

 Of course you're only going to get this frequency range from hi-res music, so if your collection doesn’t stretch past CDs or streaming, it's unlikely you'd benefit from this specific spec.

 More after the break

 That’s the tricky part - just because a pair of headphones are emblazoned with the Hi-Res Audio logo, doesn’t mean they’ll sound better than a pair that don’t.